DKE-Data/agrirouter-api-cpp/README.md

     }
 }
 ```
+### Start the agrirouter client tester
+1. To use the tool change the applicationSettings in the configuration file. <br>
+2. `./AgrirouterClientTest --help` (Use one of the command line arguments) <br>
+3. For e.g. onboarding to get certificates`./AgrirouterClientTest --onboard=123456789`
 ### Other hints

 The project is devided into 2 parts: the [lib](lib/AgrirouterClient) and an [example application](AgrirouterClientTester) that is using the compiled lib.